Douglas A. Gage, Vice President for Research and Innovation

 Sponsored Programs Administration

 Twila Reighley, Associate Vice President for Sponsored Programs Administration

 The Sponsored Programs Administration (SPA) office departments, Office of Sponsored Programs (OSP) and Contract and Grant Administration (CGA), collaborate with MSU's researchers and administrators to provide effective and efficient administration throughout the proposal and award cycle.
 The MSU research award life cycle includes proposal development and submission, award negotiation and acceptance, account setup and modifications, award management, and lastly, award closeout.
-Learn more at https://osp.msu.edu/Default.aspx.
+Learn more at spa.msu.edu.